Insurgency: Political rhetoric, myths and models

 Social scientists, soldiers, and sources of change have been modeling insurgency for nearly a century if one starts with Mao.
 Counterinsurgency models, not mutually exclusive from one another, come from Kilcullen, McCormick, Barnett and Eizenstat.
 Kilcullen describes the "pillars" of a stable society, while Eizenstat addresses the "gaps" that form cracks in societal stability.
 McCormick's model shows the interplay among the actors: insurgents, government, population and external organizations.
 Barnett discusses the relationship of the country with the outside world, and Cordesman focuses on the specifics of providing security.

 Recent studies have tried to model the conceptual architecture of insurgent warfare using computational and mathematical modelling.
-A recent study by Juan Camilo Bohorquez, Sean Gourley, Alexander R. Dixon, Michael Spagat, and Neil F. Johnson entitled "Common Ecology Quantifies Human Insurgency", suggests a common structure for 9 contemporary insurgent wars, supported on statistical data of more than 50,000 insurgent attacks.
+A recent study by Juan Camilo Bohorquez, Sean Gourley, Alexander R. Dixon, Michael Spagat, and Neil F. Johnson, entitled "Common Ecology Quantifies Human Insurgency", suggests a common structure for 9 contemporary insurgent wars, supported by statistical data of more than 50,000 insurgent attacks.
 The model explains the recurrent statistical pattern found in the distribution of deaths in insurgent and terrorist events.